 - life insurance policies, including term and whole life policies

 - transfer on death (TOD) designated brokerage accounts.
-For an individual account, a TOD registration generally allows you ownership of the account to be transferred to the designated beneficiary upon your death.
+For an individual account, a TOD registration generally allows your ownership of the account to be transferred to the designated beneficiary upon your death.

 Can you have more than one contingent beneficiary?

 Yes, accounts can allow you to name multiple contingent beneficiaries.
-If you opt to designate multiple contingent beneficiaries adding a percentage is generally required if you are adding multiple beneficiaries for any account registration.
+If you opt to designate multiple contingent beneficiaries, adding a percentage allocable to each beneficiary is generally required.

 For example, if you list 3 contingent beneficiaries on your life insurance policy, you might decide to leave them each an equal share of the death benefit.
 In this case, each beneficiary would receive roughly 33.3% of the policy.
-You don't have to split things equally.
+However, you don't have to split things equally.
 You might instead decide to leave, say, 50% of the death benefit to a single beneficiary, with the other 2 receiving 25% each.
 As long as the percentages add up to 100%, you can split your assets however you wish.
-Just don't factor in primary beneficiaries in the contingent beneficiary calculation—and vice versa.
+Just don't factor primary beneficiaries into the contingent beneficiary calculation—and vice versa.

-Who should you name as a contingent beneficiary?
+Who should you designate as a contingent beneficiary?

-Before we talk about contingent beneficiaries, let's first go over primary beneficiaries.
-In most cases, it makes sense to select the people you are closest to or organizations you care most about as your primary beneficiaries.
+Before addressing this, let's first go over primary beneficiaries.
+In most cases, it makes sense to select the people you're closest to or organizations you care most about as your primary beneficiaries.
 They might include the following:

 - a spouse